Frequently Asked Questions

 We have three fall teams with ten members each, all competing in whatever fall invitational we attend that semester.
 From that pool, we then “stack” into two competition teams (Crimson and White) and one practice team (Houndstooth) for the spring semester.

 Once teams have been assigned, each captain will determine what time works best for his/her team.
 Each team meets at least once a week collectively, but we encourage you to work on your own or with your witness/attorney outside of practice.
 During second semester, the whole organization will practice during the mock trial class (PSC 321/CJ 490) as well as at their own discretion in preparation for the upcoming levels of competition.

 Can I get course credit?

 Yes, you can!
-Though we practice all year, students can choose to enroll in the PSC 321/CJ 490 in the spring semester.
-Upon completion, you will receive a letter grade and three credit hours.
+Though we practice all year, students can choose to enroll in the UH 120 in the fall and/or PSC 321 in the spring semester.
+Upon completion, you will receive a letter grade and credit hours.